sevdem2023/python/README.md

 # python
+Hi!
-I am a newwest trainer in python:) and I am interesting cyber security.
-I have decided to improve with github and your good studies everyone!!
+I am a trainer in python:)
+and I am interesting cyber security.
+I have decided to improve with github.
+I will wait your supports. good studies everyone!!